sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

   - Saves you money and benefits the Ethereum ecosystem by reducing the total number of live contracts in Ethereum

 - Reliable sources
-  - The most widely used resource is the OpenZeppelin suite (TODO: link)
+  - The most widely used resource is the [OpenZeppelin suite]
     - The contracts in this repository have been extensively tested and in some cases even function as de facto standard implementations
-  - Zeppelin is ZeppelinOS (TODO: link)
+  - Zeppelin is [ZeppelinOS]
     - An open source platform of services and tools to develop and manage smart contract applications securely
 - `ethpm` is a package management tool for libraries
   - Website: https://www.ethpm.com/